 Ingredients

-- 300 grams cooked quinoa
+- 300 grams cooked quinoa room temperature or cold

-- 50 grams greens, finely chopped
+- 50 grams hardy greens* finely chopped

-- 10 grams finely chopped parsley roughly large handful
+- 10 grams parsley finely chopped, roughly large handful

-- 30 grams chickpea flour flour
+- 30 grams chickpea flour

 - 3 large eggs